 Allah takes such an offence, such a stance against this and we take it so lightly.
 Just imagine the skies tearing apart…

-Jesus عليه السلام is commonly considered to have been born on the 25th of December.
+Isa عليه السلام is commonly considered to have been born on the 25th of December.
 However, it is common knowledge among Christian scholars that he was not born on this day.
 It is well known that the first Christian churches held their festival in May, April, or January.
 Scholars of the first two centuries AD even differ in which year he was born.
+Sheikh Dr.Waleed Hakeem writes, "Orthodox Christians believe that Christmas occurs on 7th January and not 24th December.
+This difference occurs because Orthodox Christians follow the Julian Calendar, and not the Gregorian calendar which is followed by the rest of the world.
+The Julian calendar is named after 'Julius Caesar', and is a full 16 centuries older than the Gregorian calendar, and was the only one followed in most of Europe until the 16th century!
+It was only in 1582 that we started to follow the calendar of today (Gregorian), which was issued by and named after Pope Gregory XIII."

 In 325AD, Constantine the Great, the first Christian Roman emperor, introduced Christmas as an immovable feast on 25 December.
 He also introduced Sunday as a holy day in a new 7-day week, and introduced movable feasts (Easter).
 In 354AD, Bishop Liberius of Rome officially ordered his members to celebrate the birth of Jesus on 25 December.
 However, even though Constantine officiated 25 December as the birthday of Christ, Christians, recognising the date as a pagan festival, did not share in the emperor’s good meaning.
 Christmas failed to gain universal recognition among Christians until quite recently.
 In England, Oliver Cromwell banned Christmas festivities between 1649 and 1660 through the so-called Blue Laws, believing that Christmas should be a solemn day.
 In the early 4th century, Catholic leaders decided to institute the celebration of Jesus’ birth.
 They had a problem though, no where in the bible does it say the actual date of Jesus’ birth, nor does it say we are to honor this day at all, but Pope Julius the 1st chose December 25th, the same date of Mithras birth, keeping all the evil traditions alive anyway.